luxas/vhs-converter/README.md

-# vhs-converter
+# digitized

-A Go binary for converting old VHS tapes to digital formats
+`digitized` is a project written in Go for converting old VHS tapes (Video8, Hi8, VHS, VHS-C) to digital formats (e.g. `h264`) using a BlackMagic Design Intensity Pro 4K.